kloudynetklassrooms/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 |  ADDS Repl     |       110          |  192.168.1.10   |  ANY          |  ANY                   |  10.0.3.0/24     |  ANY                  |  ALLOW    |
 |  ADDS Repl     |       120          |  192.168.1.11   |  ANY          |  ANY                   |  10.0.3.0/24     |  ANY                  |  ALLOW    |

-**Network Security Groups for the West US 2 Virtual Network**
+**Network Security Groups for the East Asia Virtual Network**

-Since Contoso has not deployed any additional infrastructure to West US 2 the only ports needed are for administration and replication of Active Directory.
+Since Contoso has not deployed any additional infrastructure to East Asia the only ports needed are for administration and replication of Active Directory.

 **Identity Tier NSGs**